xqinx/mira.vim/README.md

 The monitor I used for developing is Mira Pro from Boox, hence the scheme's name.

-It's still WIP but at this point it's usable for my basic coding needs.
+It's still WIP (yea, I just go my monitor in Oct.
+2022), but at this point it's usable for my daily vim use.

-## Done Features
+## Done(?)
+Features
 * Customized pallete to display grey scale (binary, actually) colors
 * Bold, italic, underline defined for syntax groups
 * Diff view